morikeli/TuShare-backend/README.md

 # 🚀 TuShare (ride-sharing app) API

 This is a FastAPI-based RESTful API for user signup and profile management.
-The API allows users to create accounts, login, view or edit their profile.
+The API serves the [TuShare mobile app](https://github.com/morikeli/TuShare) and allows allows users to create accounts, login, view or edit their profile.

 ## 📋 Features